Respirayson/pricing_model/README.md

 A Python package for analyzing dark web pricing documents and estimating data breach pricing based on structured evidence.
 This tool processes curated local documents (PDFs, HTML, Markdown) to extract pricing intelligence and build pricing models.

-## ⚠️ Important Notice

-This tool is designed for **security research and threat intelligence purposes only**.
-It operates exclusively on local, curated documents and does not access illicit markets or scrape dark web content.
-All analysis is performed on publicly available sources such as industry reports, news articles, and court filings.

 ## Features

 - **Document Processing**: Extract text from PDFs, HTML, and Markdown files